How to navigate this site?

 This story contains

-In the fall of 2019 as part of the seminar Colonial (Dis)appearances in the Art Museum, hosted by SMK (Statens Museum for Kunst), the National Gallery of Denmark, the curator Henrik Holm gave a tour entitled “Art Walk With the Ghosts of the West Indian Warehouse”.
-This story is currently under development but will soon feature an audio montage weaving together the tour of the West-Indian Warehouse with recordings from my tour of the Frederiksgave plantation in Ghana.
+In the fall of 2019 as part of the seminar Colonial (Dis)appearances in the Art Museum, hosted by SMK (Statens Museum for Kunst), the National Gallery of Denmark, the curator Henrik Holm gave a tour entitled “Art Walk With the Ghosts of the West Indian Warehouse.”

 A media-sensitive approach to history